 Nell Shaw Cohen (b.
 1988) is a New York City-based composer, librettist, and multimedia artist.
 She evokes visual art, natural landscapes, and the lives of mavericks and artists in lyrical works from orchestral tone poems to mobile apps.

 Cohen has been commissioned by Houston Grand Opera to write a “feminist rodeo opera” (premiere Spring 2021) with librettist Megan Cohen for HGOco’s Song of Houston chamber opera initiative.
-Her chamber opera Mabel’s Call will be featured at Fort Worth Opera’s Frontiers showcase (Spring 2018) and the University of New Mexico Opera Theatre will workshop the full score with Cohen as Composer-in-Residence (Fall 2018).
+Her chamber opera Mabel’s Call was recently featured at Fort Worth Opera’s Frontiers showcase (Spring 2018) and the University of New Mexico Opera Theatre will workshop the full score with Cohen as Composer-in-Residence (Fall 2018).
 Her monodrama The Coming of Spring (2014) was given a workshop staging in NYC.
 She is a recent alumna of the Composers & the Voice fellowship with American Opera Projects and Nautilus Music-Theater’s Composer-Librettist Studio at New Dramatists.

 Raised between San Francisco, CA and Sag Harbor, NY, Cohen studied at New York University (Master of Music ’14) and New England Conservatory (Bachelor of Music ’12) with Herschel Garfein, Michael Gandolfi, Julia Wolfe, and Missy Mazzoli, among others.
 Her awards include the Jack Kent Cooke Foundation Graduate Arts Award, Presser Scholar Award, Chadwick Medal, and the Ellen Taaffe Zwilich Prize from the International Alliance for Women in Music .